 Brake shoes for trains were also covered with asbestos, and the many gaskets required for the functioning of trains were often composed of asbestos, and custom-cut by train workers to size since customized gaskets were not standard within the industry.
-All these applications of asbestos within locomotives exposed workers of many kinds – engineers, train yardsmen, brakemen, train builders, repairmen and inspectors – to asbestos on a daily basis for the lengths of their careers, making railroad work particularly deadly in regards to asbestos exposure.
+All these applications of asbestos within locomotives exposed workers of many kinds to asbestos on a daily basis for the lengths of their careers, making railroad work particularly deadly in regards to asbestos exposure.
+These workers included:

 Research conducted over the past two decades shows that railway workers have a considerably higher chance than the general population of developing diseases associated with asbestos exposure – asbestosis, lung cancer, and mesothelioma lung cancer being the big three – and just as the first statistic on this page points to the lethality of asbestos for individuals within the railroad industry, there are other sources that claim that locomotives using asbestos insulation were still in use by the late 1990s.
 Given the long incubation and dormancy period required for mesothelioma lung cancer, there remains a very good possibility that many thousands of mesothelioma cases have yet to emerge for those who have worked within the railroading system of America.

 If you feel you have been exposed to asbestos during your work history within the railroad industry, particularly if you know of others who have contracted mesothelioma lung cancer with whom you once worked, it is recommended that you seek counsel about your health condition and options.
-The Simmons firm cares and wants to help you with guidance and information.
-For the past decade we have been assisting clients afflicted with mesothelioma – we understand the pain a mesothelioma diagnosis can cause and truly desire to be of assistance to victims and families struggling with this disease.
-Contact us today to learn more about treatment and diagnosis options.
+Contact a mesothelioma lawyer at Simmons Hanly Conroy today to learn more about treatment and diagnosis options.